-The Company enters into various derivative contracts that meet the definition of a guarantee under FIN 45, "Guarantor's Accounting and Disclosure Requirements for Guarantees, See "- Recent Accounting Developments" for further information on FSP FAS No. 133-1 and FIN 45-4.
+The Company enters into various derivative contracts that meet the definition of a guarantee under FIN 45, "Guarantor's Accounting and Disclosure Requirements for Guarantees, Including Indirect Guarantees of Indebtedness of Others." as amended by FSP No. FAS 133-1 and FIN 45-4.

-In the ordinary course of its business, the Company indemnifies and guarantees certain service providers, such as clearing and custody agents, trustees and administrators, against specified potential losses in connection with their acting as an agent of, or providing services to, the Company or its affiliates.
+In the ordinary course of its business, the Company indemnifies and guarantees certain service providers. such as clearing and custody agents, trustees and administrators, against specified potential losses in connection with their acting as an agent of, or providing services to, the Company or its affiliates.
 The Company also indemnifies some clients against potential losses incurred in the event specified third-party service providers, including sub-custodians and third-party brokers, improperly execute transactions.
 In addition, the Company is a member of payment, clearing and settlement networks as well as securities exchanges around the world that may require the Company to meet the obligations of such networks and exchanges in the event of member defaults.
 In connection with its prime brokerage and clearing businesses, the Company agrees to clear and settle on behalf of its clients the transactions entered into by them with other brokerage firms.
 The Company's obligations in respect of such transactions are secured by the assets in the client's account as well as any proceeds received from the transactions cleared and settled by the Company on behalf of the client.
-The Company's maximum payout under these guarantees and indemnifications was \$20 million as of November 2008.
-Management believes that it is unlikely the Company will have to make any material payments under these arrangements, and no liabilities related to these guarantees and indemnifications have been recognized in the consolidated statement of financial condition as of November 2008.
+The Company is unable to develop an estimate of the maximum payout under these guarantees and indemnifications.
+However; management believes that it is unlikely the Company will have to make any material payments under these arrangements, and no liabilities related to these guarantees and indemnifications have been recognized in the consolidated statement of financial condition as of June 2009.